eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-spaa.md

 		* Understanding of standard networking protocols and components such as: TCP/IP, HTTP, DNS, ICMP, the OSI Model, Subnetting, and Load Balancing
 		* data pipeline and workflow management tools: Azkaban, Luigi, Airflow
 		* Very well versed with ADT, ORU, ORM and document exchange messages specification
+		* DBT experience
 		*  data interchange formats like JSON and XML
 		* Django, Ruby on Rails, Flask
 		* Must have experience with working on few technologies such as spring framework, SpringBoot, SpringMVC, JPA, MyBatis, Tomcat, Nginx
+		* Experience with performance optimization of queries in Redshift & Postgres
 		* Knowledge of authentication protocols such as basic and digest authentication, SAML, LDAP, and OAuth.
 		* In-Memory caching technologies, such as memcached or Redis
 		* Cutting edge C++ knowledge (C++17, C++20)